david3684/david3684.github.io/_pages/about.md

   - /about.html
 ---

-I am Chanhyuk *David* Lee, a Master's student at KAIST School of Computing.
+I am Chanhyuk *David* Lee (이찬혁), a Master's student at KAIST School of Computing.
 I'm currently working in [VL Lab](http://vllab.kaist.ac.kr), which is led by Prof. [Seunghoon Hong](https://maga33.github.io/).
 Before joining the lab, I received my Bachelor's degree from KAIST in a double major of Computer Science and Chemistry.

-I'm widely interested in how complex model can interact with the real world.
-I'm currently working on model fusion via aligning parameters and representation.
-Ultimate goal of the work is building large models in bottom-up way with limited resources.
-Tasks for this goal includes works such as model fusion, knowledge transfer and multi-task learning.
+I'm interested in neural network scaling, particularly developing efficient approaches to build large models with limited resources.
+My current work focuses on model fusion and parameter alignment, exploring how different networks can be combined while preserving their capabilities.
+For these practical approaches, I am deeply interested in theoretical developments such as infinite-size network frameworks like Neural Tangent Kernel and loss landscape theories like mode connectivity.

 ## Education